Explainable AI

 What Is Explainable AI?

 Explainable AI (XAI) refers to a set of techniques and processes that help you understand the rationale behind the output of a machine learning algorithm.
-With XAI, you can meet regulatory requirements, improve and debug your models, and have more trust in your AI models’ decisions and predictions.
+With XAI, you can improve and debug your models, look to meet regulatory requirements, and have more trust in your AI models’ decisions and predictions.

 Benefits